-The Underwriting Department's leadership was reorganized in 2014 into functional areas to increase the efficiency of the underwriting process and improve management controls.
-Before the reorganization, all work was distributed on a first-in/first-out basis.
-Today, work assignments are segmented between residential and commercial lines with residential transactions further divided by work complexity.
-Segmentation ensures greater accuracy in underwriting decisions, matching work complexity to underwriter skill.
+The Underwriting Department's leadership reorganized in 2014 into functional areas to increase the efficiency of the underwriting process and improve management controls.

+A Policy Services function manages policy transactions including issuance, renewals, changes, and cancellations.
+Work assignments are segmented between residential and commercial lines with transactions further divided by complexity.
+Segmentation matches work complexity to underwriter skill and promotes greater accuracy in underwriting decisions.

 A Support Services function facilitates procedural improvements, automation support, training, quality assurance, and agent audits to continuously improve the decision-making process.

+An Agent and Vendor Services function is responsible for managing agent and vendor relationships to ensure the consistent delivery of information to these stakeholders including workflows and procedures, training, and quality assurance metrics.

-Risk Visualization
+Risk Visualization Program